Diagnosing neck and back pain: testing reflexes, nerves and muscular strength

 During a physical exam, the physician may ask you to:

 - Walk on your heels

 - Walk on the soles of your feet

 These tests help gauge the strength in your leg muscles.
-They can also help the physician tell if there is nerve damage as the result of a degenerative spinal abnormality.
+They can also help a doctor tell if there is nerve damage as the result of a degenerative spinal condition.